Jmanitou/Flatiron-Movie-Genre-Analysis/README.md

 The data from TheNumbers was from 1915 to 2020, while the data from IMDB was from 2010 to 2020, which restricted the final merged data to a range from 2010 to 2020.

+To run the code, you must extract the imdb code and leave it where it gets extracted to.
+TheNumbers data can be left as its compressed format.

 ## Presentation
 The link to our presentation is [here](https://docs.google.com/presentation/d/1pH1hHfyZQmZ3kh7sWvf5r7A-bA_YAVCb6NYaPtmIeRw/edit?usp=sharing).